Pregnancy changes your body in more ways than

 that alleviate pain and the additional stresses

 of your changing body.

 We Are Pregnancy Physical Therapy & Postpartum Treatment Specialists

 What is our approach?

-For pregnancy and postpartum physical therapy, we perform a thorough musculoskeletal and functional movement assessment; we also consider the unique context of the physical changes and new risk factors that accompany pregnancy and birth.
-Physical therapy can effectively address pain, movement dysfunction, and functional limitation – from issues prior to pregnancy, body changes associated with pregnancy, and the often traumatic process of birth.
+For pregnancy physical therapy and postpartum treatments, we perform a thorough musculoskeletal and functional movement assessment.
+We also consider the unique context of the physical changes and new risk factors that accompany pregnancy and birth.
+Physical therapy can effectively address pain, movement dysfunction, and functional limitation from issues prior to pregnancy, body changes associated with pregnancy, and the often traumatic process of birth.

-The body physically changes during pregnancy – the pelvis widens, the belly protrudes, and the center of mass shifts forward.
+The body physically changes during pregnancy, the pelvis widens, the belly protrudes, and the center of mass shifts forward.
 A mother’s sense of stability, center of balance, and overall movement mechanics all change.
 Hormonal changes contribute to increased ligamentous laxity, especially in the low back and pelvis, which can increase stress and pain in these regions.
 Postural changes can also contribute to pain in the hips, upper back, neck, and shoulders as well.
 Hormones can also trigger inflammatory changes leading to increased swelling, gestational diabetes or hypertension, and even carpal tunnel syndrome.

 Did you know?